Anushka-2406/Graph-Practice/README.md

 3. Find Eventual Safe states : (Reverse the graph and store the topo sort.
 The one’s which are not safe nodes will automatically not implemented.)

-4. Alien Dictionary
+4. Alien Dictionary : (Iterate through every 2 adjacent words and theb when there is a differentiating alphabet store it as a directed graph and apply topo sort. )

-5. Shortest path in DAG
+5. Shortest path in DAG (Apply toposort first and then using queue implement similar to dijkstra)

 6. Shortest path in undirected graph with unit weights.

-7. Word ladder 1 and 2
+7. Word ladder 1 and 2 (similar to queue implementation not of toposort.
+In word ladder 2, we also need to print all the combinations possible so it's a bit tough.)